PSYCH-PHD - Psychology (PhD)

 Professional Seminar Requirement

-During the first quarter of graduate study, students are required to take PSYCH 207 Professional Seminar for First-Year Ph.D.
+During the first quarter of graduate study, students must take course Professional Seminar for First-Year Ph.D.
 Graduate Students.

 Core Course Requirement

-Students are required to take four core courses, each course from a different area of the Psychology department: Affective Science, Cognitive Science, Developmental Psychology, Neuroscience, and Social Psychology, as listed below.
-All core courses must be taken for a letter grade, for 3 units, and passed with a grade of 'B-' or better.
+Students must take four core courses, each from a different area of the Psychology department: Affective Science, Cognitive Science, Developmental Psychology, Neuroscience, and Social Psychology, as listed below.
+All core courses must be taken for a letter grade for three units and passed with a B- or better grade.
 Students are expected to complete four core courses by the end of the third year.

 Foundations of Cognition